thegreenwebfoundation/developer-docs/src/docs/grid-aware-websites/tutorials/grid-aware-tutorial-cloudflare-workers.md

 └── node_modules/
 ```

 The `src/index.js` file contains the Worker code that we will modify to add grid awareness to our website.
+The `wrangler.json` file is where we can make any [configuration](https://developers.cloudflare.com/workers/wrangler/configuration/) changes for the Cloudflare Worker setup.
+And the `.dev.vars` file can be used to store secrets (like our Electricity Maps API key) for use in development.

 ## Configuring our worker